Energy Efficient Dual-Functional Radar-Communication: Rate-Splitting Multiple Access, Low-Resolution DACs, and RF Chain Selection: Problem Formulation and Proposed Algorithms

-Alg.~\ref{alg:ao_admm} describes the AO-ADMM-based algorithm to solve the updates in \eqref{eqn:v_update}-\eqref{eqn:w_update} using the ADMM-based in Alg.~\ref{alg:admm} and $\boldsymbol{\omega}$ and $\mathbf{g}$ calculations.
-The outer iterations of the AO algorithm serve to update the MSE weights $\boldsymbol{\omega}^{i}$ and equalizers $\mathbf{g}^{i}$ based on the precoders calculated by the ADMM-based algorithm at iteration-$i$.
-By the calculated $\boldsymbol{\omega}^{i}$ and $\mathbf{g}^{i}$, the ADMM algorithm performs the update steps in \eqref{eqn:v_update} and \eqref{eqn:u_update}.
+Note that the rank-1 constraint for $\mathbf{O}_{l}$ is omitted in \eqref{eqn:problem_umin_sdr} in accordance with the SDR method.
+The formulation in \eqref{eqn:problem_umin_sdr} is a Semi-Definite Problem (SDP) and can be solved by interior-point methods.
+We describe the ADMM-based algorithm to perform the update steps for $\mathbf{v}$, $\mathbf{u}$, and $\mathbf{w}$ for given ${\boldsymbol{\omega}}$ and $\mathbf{g}$ in Alg.~\ref{alg:admm}.
+Alg.~\ref{alg:ao_admm} describes the AO-ADMM-based algorithm to solve the updates using the ADMM-based in Alg.~\ref{alg:admm} and $\boldsymbol{\omega}$ and $\mathbf{g}$ calculations.
+The outer iterations of the AO algorithm serve to update the MSE weights $\boldsymbol{\omega}^{t}$ and equalizers $\mathbf{g}^{t}$ based on the precoders calculated by the ADMM-based algorithm at iteration-$t-1$.
+By the calculated $\boldsymbol{\omega}^{t}$ and $\mathbf{g}^{t}$, the ADMM-based algorithm performs the update steps for $\mathbf{v}$, $\mathbf{u}$, and $\mathbf{w}$ at iteration-$t$.

-\textit{Proposition 2:} For given $\boldsymbol{\Lambda}$, the proposed algorithm in Alg.~\eqref{alg:ao_admm} converges to a stationary point of the problem \eqref{eqn:problem3_v2}.
+\textit{Proposition 2:} For given $\boldsymbol{\Lambda}^{\prime}$, the proposed algorithm in Alg.~\eqref{alg:ao_admm} converges to a stationary point of the problem \eqref{eqn:problem3_v2}.

 \textit{Proof:} We prove the convergence of the proposed AO-ADMM-based algorithm in Alg.~\eqref{alg:ao_admm} over the real-valued equivalent definitions of the functions.
-First, consider the inner problem in Alg.~\eqref{alg:ao_admm} solved by the ADMM-based algorithm in Alg.~\eqref{alg:admm},
+First, we consider the inner problem in Alg.~\eqref{alg:ao_admm} at iteration-$t$, which is solved by the ADMM-based algorithm in Alg.~\eqref{alg:admm} and can be written as,